calicartels/MeeTUp/README.md

   <a href="#key-features">Key Features</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#credits">Credits</a> •
-  <a href="#author">Author</a>
 </p>

 ## Introduction

-Welcome to MeeTUp, this is an web application that allows you to connect with your friends virtually thorugh video and audio.
-An Application with multi party call features using video and audio.
-Also added chat functionality to send data to all instant ease to use.
+Welcome to MeeTUp, this is a web application that allows you to connect with your friends virtually through video and audio.
+An Application with multi-party call features using video and audio.
+Also added chat functionality to send data to all instant ease of use.

-The main goal of this application is to get though the pandemic that happened and allows education, work, training and anything possible.
-To continue  our lifestyle as the way it was with a little bit adjustments.
+The main goal of this application is to get through the pandemic that happened and allow education, work, training, and anything possible.
+To continue  our lifestyle as the way it was with a little bit of adjustments.

 ## Application in Action